hammadkhokhar/hammadkhokhar/README.md

 <h2>Hi!
 You could have been anywhere in the world right now, but you're here with me.</h2>

-I'm Hammad, a cross-disciplinary developer with a background in creating and executing innovative solutions.
+I'm Hammad, a cross-disciplinary engineer with a background in creating and executing innovative solutions.
 Whether it's developing new features, optimizing workflows, or troubleshooting issues, I'm always eager to tackle new challenges and find creative solutions.